SwingGuy1024/Blog/Bad Uses of Optional.md

         this.lockoutDuration = Optional.ofNullable(lockoutDurationOrNull);
     }

 If you're still not convinced that the parameter shouldn't have an Optional, consider this.
-This method could be called five times, or fifty times.
-Which makes more sense, wrapping the the value in an Optional fifty times, or doing that once?
+This method could be called five times or fifty times.
+So which makes more sense, wrapping the the value in an Optional fifty times, or doing that once?
 And if it gets done fifty times, how many of those will mistakenly call Optional.of() instead of Optional.ofNullable()?

-Now you have a method that is both simpler and easier to call.
+Removing Optional makes the method both simpler and easier to call.
 Also, the fact that your value is wrapped inside an Optional is now an implementation detail that's hidden from the user.

 In this particular case, you can even take advantage of the fact that the Integer wraps a primitive value: